 - Passengers are not to ride in the rear cargo bed.

-- An annual safety inspection to be performed by Facilities as mandated by the Chancellor’s email to all faculty and staff dated August 12, 2010 with unsafe mechanical conditions to be corrected.
+- An annual safety inspection to be performed by Facilities, with unsafe mechanical conditions to be corrected.

 - Operators to observe the Truckster Restriction Zone (TRZ).